 With Carolina poised to make another run at Atlanta next season, a weakened Florida may have a tough road to hoe in Columbia next fall.
 [Garnet and Black Attack]

-The misspelling creates some funny imagery (imagine a team of football players, in uniform, hoeing a road), but it makes no sense.
+The misspelling creates some funny imagery (imagine a team of football players, in uniform, hoeing a road), but careful readers will recognize the spelling as wrong.

 And it’s been a tough row to hoe for the artist, who started performing at age 10, but was briefly hospitalized during her grueling “Idol” run from complications resulting from her diabetes.
 [San Francisco Examiner]